loliGothicK/mitama-dimensional/docs/Reference/quantity.md

 ### quantity_for

-`quantity_for` is a type alias for variadic templates.
+`quantity_for` is a type alias to make SI derived units using variadic templates.

 ```cpp
 // begin example